rogerfitz/tutorials/automate_amazon_buy/README.md

-### Scraping Draft Kings Contests
+### Automate Amazon Purchases
-How to get behind Draft King's login wall to download historical contest info.
+Next time amazon has a price glitch you can be ready.
 [Writeup Here](https://www.ergosum.co/scraping-draft-kings-contests/)